 Potential Internship Partners

-Noblesville High School is completing its eighth year of a career exploration internship program for high school seniors.
+Noblesville High School is completing its tenth year of a career exploration internship program for high school seniors.
 This school year we have had over 315 interns, cadet teachers and work-based learning students placed throughout our community and schools.
 We have partnered with more than 150 businesses in Noblesville and surrounding cities and all Noblesville Elementary and Middle Schools.

 This program exposes students to real-world experiences and develops the transfer and application of skills taught in the classroom.
 Our interns graduate with a keener understanding of skills necessary to be successful in the workforce.
 It is always our goal to make our partnerships benefit the businesses and schools, as well as our students.